ajsteinmetz/ajsteinmetz.github.io/_notes/02-far-field-dipole-cartesian.md

 - the radial component is proportional to $$2\cos\theta$$,
 - the angular component is proportional to $$\sin\theta$$,
 - and the overall magnitude still falls as $$1/r^3$$.

----

-## Takeaways

-Evaluating the dipole field in Cartesian coordinates makes several features clear:

-- The dipole field varies as $$1/r^3$$.
-- The field components depend on both coordinates, not just distance.
-- The angular dependence of the dipole field is encoded in the factors $$2a^2-b^2$$ and $$3ab$$.
-- Rewriting the result in polar form shows direct agreement with the standard dipole-field expression in terms of $$\hat{\mathbf r}$$ and $$\hat{\boldsymbol\theta}$$.

-These Cartesian expressions are often useful when computing fields along coordinate axes or when comparing analytic results to numerical field plots.